marcel-hofer/markdown-document/docs/documents.md

 ```

 #### Include paths
-The pathds for the include file are relative to the containing markdown file.
+The paths for the include file are relative to the containing markdown file.

 ### Formulas
 Thanks to [bradhowes/remarkable-katex](https://github.com/bradhowes/remarkable-katex) formulas are supported the following way: